vanguardgifs/chathackathon/README.md

 2. These chunks are sent to the frontend as they become available
 3. The frontend progressively displays the chunks, creating a typing effect
 4. This provides a more engaging user experience similar to ChatGPT and Claude

+### Lambda Logs Integration

+The application integrates with AWS Lambda logs to provide insights into your serverless functions:

+1. Logs are automatically retrieved on startup and refreshed hourly
+2. A "Refresh Logs" button allows manual refresh of the latest logs
+3. **Only error-related log lines** are included in the context for every query
+4. The application filters logs for keywords like 'error', 'exception', 'fail', etc.
+5. This focuses the context on relevant issues while reducing noise
+6. Users can ask about errors without explicitly mentioning "logs" in their query
+7. Configure the Lambda function name in `app.py` by setting the `LAMBDA_FUNCTION_NAME` variable

 ## Requirements